Tatskaari/please-js/README.md

 # Please with esbuild

 These rules attempt to use esbuild to treat Javascript bundling more like a traditional compiler.
-By that I mean, there's some analogy to distinct compile and link stages:
+By that I mean, there's some analogy to distinct compile and link stages.
+In doing so, we can fit javascript into the Please paradigm in a neat and incremental way.
+We can avoid using high level tools such as yarn, or webpack, and instead handle that with Please build definitions.

 ## Compiling
 Similar to `go tool compile`, esbuild has a concept of resolution that happens before the load phase.
 This is similar